 In 2016, Madworks Seed Accelerator mentored 17 early stage companies, which since inception, brings the total number of teams mentored to 59.
 As a collective, our companies employed over 90 people, raised over $4.6M, and have revenues close to $3.4M.
 Always looking for ways to fulfill needs in the community, we augmented our services since the summer by helping entrepreneurs build corporate governance acumen (i.e., legal, financial, and board management skills).
 We look forward to helping nascent food and beverage related entrepreneurs in our next cohort starting mid-February.
 Madworks Coworking continued its growth in 2016, increasing total membership to over 50 people.
 University Research Park knocked down a wall, giving Madworks an extra 1,000 square feet, and the space can now accommodate 42 dedicated desks, up from 24, a 75% increase in capacity.

 2016 was a big year for StartingBlock Madison.
 In September, StartingBlock completed its $3M capital building campaign.
 In November, the U.S. EDA announced StartingBlock as one of 35 i6 Challenge grant winners.
-The $475,000 grant will support staff funding for a Director of Programming, a recruiting consultant, a part-time Lab Coordinator, and mentor-in-residence.
+The $475,000 grant will support staff funding for a Director of Programming, a recruiting consultant, a part-time Lab Coordinator, and mentor-in-residence with the help from a executive search agency.
 In December, “The Spark” project completed the city approval process, setting up for breaking ground in early 2017 and opening in Spring 2018.
 StartingBlock also added Laura Strong to its board and Chandra Miller Fienen as its Director of Operations and Programming.

 Diversity and inclusiveness emerged as important priorities over the last few years for organizations across the startup community.
 Nearly all organizations have made conscious adjustments to ensure their groups and events are as open and accessible as possible, with a focus on continuing to improve this.
 This mindfulness by event organizers, coupled with more direct efforts by groups like the Doyenne Group, have begun to alter the startup community into one that is becoming noticeably more diverse and inclusive.